 Urea cycle disorders (UCDs) are a group of diseases.
-They make it hard for your child’s body to remove waste products as he digests proteins.
+They make it hard for your child’s body to remove waste products as they digest proteins.
 They are inherited diseases -- you pass them down to your child.

 In most cases, you can manage them with diet and medications.

-If your child has a urea cycle disorder, his liver can’t make one of the enzymes the cycle needs.
-When his body can’t remove nitrogen, ammonia forms and collects in his blood.
-It’s toxic and can cause brain damage or put him in a coma.
+If your child has a urea cycle disorder, their liver can’t make one of the enzymes the cycle needs.
+When their body can’t remove nitrogen, ammonia forms and collects in their blood.
+It’s toxic and can cause brain damage or put them in a coma.
 It can even be fatal if you don’t treat it quickly.

 Who Gets Them?